Must have software for Windows

 Kaspersky takes the least amount of memory and CPU and also does the best job when finding/detecting viruses.
 No wonder its rated in the top in almost all the Antivirus reviews !

 For spyware, as of now I am relying on Windows Defender which comes pre-installed with Vista !
-Not sure if I am taking a risk here
+Not sure if I am taking a risk here π

 Mozilla Firefox

+Unfortunately the OS (Windows XP/Vista) does not come pre-installed with this powerful browser and I do have to install it separately !
 Also thanks to the continuous updates, I always download the latest version rather than choosing the installable in my “Must Have” directory !

 Few years back if you happened to visit a browsing center, you would only find IE installed on all the systems.
 When I used to ask about Firefox, I always used to get “What is that” expression !
 Now I see that Firefox is also installed by default.
 Yes more users are now aware of this browser and rightly so !